 This book is a self-help guide written by Les Giblin.
 This book shows us how to achieve our goals, handle the human ego, become a master conversationalist, and make others feel good about themselves; this book gives us the tool to master the art of dealing with people.

-Thinking creatively about human relations
+Chapter 1: Thinking Creatively about human relations

 Learning how to deal with people is 85% of the success road covered in any business, occupation, or profession, and 99 % of Personal happiness is achieved if one learns how to deal with people.

 Human relations is the science of dealing with people in such a way that our egos and their egos do not clash.
 Real success and satisfaction come from getting along with people.

 More than 90% of people are not successful in their life because they do not understand the art of dealing with people if we think about the people we know who are the most successful and enjoy life the most, who have a way with people.

 We cannot force people to like us, and we most likely never really get what we want because we have never mastered the art of dealing with people.

 Human relations skills are similar to skills in any other field in that success depends on understanding and mastering certain general principles.
 Basic principles are the same, yet each individual we meet is different.

 Influencing people is an art, not a gimmick.
 This book aims to give knowledge based upon an understanding of human nature: why people act the way they do.
 The one successful way to get what we want from life is to acquire the skill of dealing with people.

 The word egotism has a negative connotation because it causes destructive things, but if we look at the other side of this word, it can also cause people to act nobly and heroically.